aFarkas/respimage/README.md

 	alt="flexible image" />
 ```

+In this case respimage will guard your chosen ``src`` strategy and will only kick in as a progressive enhancement script in the following situations:
+* the inital image candidate is too heavy and the browser supports image request abortion
+* the inital image candidate is too fuzzy (see LQIP pattern above)
+* or art direction is envolved and the fallback ``src`` candidate is not part of the chosen ``srcset``
-In this case respimage will never load lower resolution images and will only load higher resolution images, if the currently set source candidate would became fuzzy or you are using art direction.
-See also the ``lazyFactor`` option below.
+In case the currently set source candidate is not perfect (or perfect of course), but good enough the ``src`` won't be changed by respimage.
+(See also the ``lazyFactor`` option below.)

 * Media queries support in old IEs (IE8/IE9) are limited to ``min-width``, ``max-width``, ``max-height`` and ``min-height``.
 For IE9 it is possible to extend support by including a [``matchMedia`` polyfill](https://github.com/paulirish/matchMedia.js).